-Estimate the percent of the unit in each of five water depth categories (Table SOP-2.3) corresponding to waterbird guild use (Ma et al. 2010).
-Percent cover estimates should sum to 100% across the six depth categories.
+Estimate the percent of the unit in each of four water depth categories (Table SOP-2.3) corresponding to waterbird guild use (Ma et al. 2010).
+Percent cover estimates should sum to 100% across the four categories.

 Table SOP-2.3.
-Categories of water depth.

-Category

-Dry

-Saturated/mudflat

-0 to 5 cm (0 to 2 in)

-5 to 15 cm (2 to 6 in)
+Water Depth Categories Dry Saturated/mud to 5 cm (2 in) 5-25 cm (2-10 in) >25 cm (>10 in)

-15 to 25 cm (6 to 10 in)

->25 cm (> 10 in)

-If ice is present, do not treat it as dry - instead estimate the total depth of water and ice by including ice as part of the water column when estimating water depths.
-Water depth cover estimates are independent of vegetation cover, i.e. water depth under vegetation should be included.
+If ice is present, do not treat it as dry - instead estimate the total depth of water & ice by including ice as part of the water column when estimating water depths.
+Water depth cover estimates are independent of vegetation cover (i.e., areas with flooded vegetation should be included in water depth estimates).

-There are two alternative approaches for estimating percent covers for water depth categories: (1) the preferred alternative is to use a water bathymetry map in conjunction with a water gauge reading to estimate percent covers (SOP 4); (2) the non-preferred alternative is to use an ocular assessment or other method.
-Record the method used to estimate water depth percentages as:
+There are two acceptable methods for estimating percent covers for water depth categories: (1) the preferred approach is to use a water bathymetry map in conjunction with a water gauge reading to estimate percent covers (SOP 4); (2) the non-preferred alternative is to use a visual assessment or other method.